Probate Q&A Series What Is Required to Account for Estate Transactions in North Carolina Probate?

 • Sign and verify the accounting under oath.

-• File before final distribution or on court order.
+• File annually and before final distribution.

-• Allow beneficiaries to review and object.
+• Allow interested parties to review and object.

 • Get court approval to close the estate and avoid personal liability.